oaao/objgen/README.md

 ('val1', 'val2', 'val3')
 ```

-Anything that can be cast into a dictionary will be digested.
-Anything that cannot will be lost as information and announced as such.
+Any input that can be cast into a dictionary will be digested; any data that cannot will be discarded.

 ```python
 >>> from objgen.generators.generic import Base, Recursive